Skip Navigation

 Hafelekar

-The Nordkettebahn is a cable car that goes up to the Hafelekarspitze.
-The first station of the cable car can be found in the center of Innsbruck, making it an easy way to enjoy the panoramic views that can be enjoyed from the different stations.
-From the highest station, it's a short (and often windy) climb to the top of the Hafelekar at 2,334 m.
+The Nordkettenbahn is a cable car that goes up to the Hafelekarspitze.
+The first station of the cable car can be found in the centre of Innsbruck, Renweg (100 metres north of the Hofburg), making it an easy way to enjoy the panoramic views that can be enjoyed from the different stations, Hungerburg, Seegrube, and Hafelekar station.
+From the highest station, it's a short (and often windy) climb to the top of the Hafelekar at 2,334 metres.

 Top